Zapatista uprising: Background

 Following the Tlatelolco massacre in 1968, the Mexican government continued to suppress instances of political mobilization and social organization as part of the Dirty War.
 Despite the threat of government persecution, various campesino organizations as well as small armed groups began to form in Chiapas in the 1970s.
 In efforts to suppress Indigenous resistance in the region, farm and land owners created paramilitary forces sponsored by the Mexican government designed to violently retaliate against potential Indigenous defiance.
 At the same time, many Indigenous individuals formed small armed militant groups in response to persecution, one of which became the Zapatista Army of National Liberation (EZLN).

 Prior to the Zapatista Uprising, indigenous Chiapans usually employed legal means of protest, such as demonstrations and marches.
 Typically, protests were met with little to no bureaucratic response.
 Petitions were also used to urge the Mexican government to regrant access to seized indigenous lands.
 Even when successful, the state met these petitions with administrative delays and were reluctant to take power away from rural elites.

-Carlos Salinas de Gortari became Mexico's president in 1988 and drove changes to Article 27 of the Mexican Constitution that ended the redistribution of land to ejidos and enabled the large-scale transfer of rural, indigenous community land to transfer to multinational food corporations.
+Carlos Salinas de Gortari became Mexico's president in 1988 and drove changes to Article 27 of the Mexican Constitution that ended the redistribution of land to ejidos and enabled the large-scale transfer of rural, indigenous community land to multinational food corporations.

-In the year before the rebellion, the EZLN designated Subcomandante Marcos (Spanish for "Subcommander") as the ideological leader of the movement and also made plans to declare war on the state of Mexico.
+In the year before the rebellion, the EZLN designated Subcomandante (Subcommander) Marcos as the ideological leader of the movement and also made plans to declare war on the state of Mexico.
 Marcos was unique in his leadership because unlike most of the uprising's participants, his ethnicity was mestizo instead of indigenous.
 EZLN declared war on the Mexican state on 1 January 1994, the day NAFTA was to go into effect, to protest NAFTA's implementation.